anupdhoble/expensetracker_backend/README.md

 > **Disclaimer**: The frontend code for this project was used as a foundation from a previous project.
 It already included the logic for creating expenses.
 In this project, I have added additional features for **Authentication**, **Authorization**, and **Role-Based Access Control (RBAC)**.
 These features were integrated to secure the application and manage user access based on roles such as Admin, Moderator, and User.

-> **Note**: Due to some dependency issues and problems with the `dotenv` library, I am currently facing errors in deploying the application on **Netlify**.
-I am working to resolve these issues and will update the deployment link once fixed.
+> **Note**: Due to some dependency issues and problems with the `dotenv` library, I am currently facing errors in deploying the frontend React.js application on **Netlify**.
+I am working to resolve these issues and will update the deployment link once fixed. **But frontend code is included in directory :- Frontend**

+> Backend is succefully deployed on Render : https://expensetracker-backend-gu9c.onrender.com

 ---